Ocean City mayor opposed to boardwalk hotel proposal

-OCEAN CITY — Chances of a new, lavish hotel being built along the boardwalk are appearing to be in jeopardy without the mayor's support.
+OCEAN CITY — Mayor Jay A. Gillian said Tuesday he is choosing not to support a proposal by local hotel mogul Eustace Mita to build a 400,000-square-foot hotel between Fifth and Sixths streets near Ocean City High School and Gillian's Wonderland Pier.

-Mayor Jay A. Gillian on Tuesday said he is choosing not to support a proposed project by hotel mogul Eustice Mita to build a 400,000-square-foot hotel between Fifth and Sixths streets near the high school and Gillian's Wonderland Pier.
+Mita presented his plan to City Council last week, touting the hotel as a way to transform the city.

-Mita tried appealing to City Council at its Feb.
-23, touting the hotel as a way to transform the city.
+"I told Mr. Mita that while I understand the need for hotel rooms in Ocean City, I cannot and will not support his proposal to the council," Gillian said in a statement.

-"I told Mr. Mita that while I understand the need for hotel rooms in Ocean City, I cannot and will not support his proposal to the Council," Gillian said in a statement released Tuesday.
+A spokesperson for Mita's ICONA Resorts did not immediately respond to a request for comment Tuesday.

 The envisioned seven-story hotel would include 325 rooms and cost about $175 million.